PAS 91 Is Withdrawn: What Replaced It and What to Do Now

 - Many procurers accept SSIP accreditation as evidence for the health and safety section, reducing the amount of additional information you need to provide.
 However, this is at the procurer's discretion — some will still ask for supplementary evidence.

-What Documentation Do PAS 91 Assessors Typically Expect?
+What Documentation Do Prequalification Assessors Typically Expect?

 While exact requirements depend on the procurer and the modules selected, you should be prepared to provide: